xumzheng/microsoft-graph-docs/api-reference/beta/api/managedtenants-managementtemplatestepversion-deploy.md

 ---
 title: "managementTemplateStepVersion: deploy"
-description: "Deploys the management template step version to the tenant where the configurations will be made."
+description: "Deploy the management template step version to the tenant where the configurations will be made."
 author: "idwilliams"
 ms.localizationpriority: medium
 ms.prod: "microsoft-365-lighthouse"